 - Tags can be used to categorize items without affecting prioritization.

 Tags are added and managed directly from an individual item’s edit panel.
 Blue tags have been applied directly to that specific item.
-Gray tags have been applied to a container that the item lives within.
+Gray tags are the inherited tags that have been applied to a container holding that item.

 Tags can be added in the Planning section of the edit panel.